 Payout percentages resulting from achievement of revenue relative to the established target range from no payout for achievement under 93% of the established target to 160% payout for achievement at 110% or more of the target level, with 100% payout occurring at achievement at 100% of target.
-Similarly, the payout percentages resulting from achievement of Adjusted EBITDA relative to the established target range from no payout for achievement under 80% of the established target to 130% for achievement at 110% or more of the target level, with 100% payout occurring at achievement of 100% of target.
+Similarly, the payout percentages resulting from achievement of Adjusted EBITDA relative to the established target range from no payout for achievement under 80% of the established target to 130% for achievement at 110% or more of the target level, with 100% payout occurring at achievement at 110% or more of the target level, with 100% payout occurring at achievement at 110% or more of the target level, with 100% payout occurring at achievement at 110% or more of the target level, with 100% payout occurring at achievement of 100% of target.